assarbad/looklink/README.rst

     premake4 vs2010
     premake4 vs2012
     premake4 vs2013
+    premake4 vs2015
+    premake4 vs2017

 The earlier Visual Studio versions may work, but no guarantees.

+My prepared premake4.lua can take a number of arguments.
+Most notably it'll take

+  * ``--xp`` to generate XP-compatible projects on newer VS versions.
+  * ``--msvcrt`` to use the ``msvcrt.dll`` import Windows Vista WDK which makes the resulting binary statically import ``msvcrt.dll``, but in the version backwards compatible until Windows 2000 (and 2003 for x64).
+    In order to make use of this, you have to set the environment variable ``WLHBASE`` to point to your WDK (e.g. ``WLHBASE=C:\WINDDK\6001.18002``).
+  * ``--release`` will generate the release solution (no ``Debug`` configuration) and is used by the ``relbuild.cmd`` script.
+This option implies ``--xp`` and ``--msvcrt`` at the time of this writing.

 Requirements
 ------------
-The program should run on Windows 2000 and later.
+The program should run on Windows 2000 and later for x86-32, and on Windows 2003 and later for x86-64, aka x64 (this includes Windows XP x64, which used the same code base as Windows 2003 Server).
 Itanium CPUs are not supported, but feel free to build that yourself, if needed.

 The ``CReparsePoint`` class should work starting on Windows 2000, too.